imagej/imagej.github.io/pages/Maven.md

-*multi-module* POM (only this POM needs to have the SciJava POM as parent, of course). {% include github org='imagej' repo='tutorials' tag='577286474be8399eb38d30d66cf0c35ee50bd929' path='pom.xml\#L47-L62' label='Here' %}.
+*multi-module* POM (only this POM needs to have the SciJava POM as parent, of course). {% include github org='imagej' repo='tutorials' tag='577286474be8399eb38d30d66cf0c35ee50bd929' path='pom.xml\#L47-L62' label='Here is an example' %}.
 Basically, it is adding the
 <packaging>`pom`</packaging> entry at the top, as well as some
 subdirectory names to the <modules> section.